UbiquityRobotics/learn/noetic/magnisilver/shell_tower_assembly.md

     3.) switching on the square switch on the shell.

-    The screen should be lighting up and after the robot boots you should see camera stream by clicking the Screen icon on the Conveyorbot app.
+    The screen should be lighting up and after the robot boots you should see camera stream by clicking the Screen icon on the app.
 The camera stream might not show up immediately - please wait at least until the battery icon shows some battery charge.
 If anything does not work, the fault, most probably is the bad connections of the flat cables – recheck those.
 Turn off the robot and disconnect the RED battery connector before continuing.

     ![Connection Test](../../assets/shell_tower/connection_test.png)